The Fear of a Missing Wallet: A Reflection on Immigrant Rights and Due Process

 “Legal” vs. “Illegal” Is a Moral Cop-Out

-But those words do not erase the fact that human beings, workers, parents, caregivers, children, and community leaders are being detained, deported, and disappeared from their lives without due process.
+Right now, many Americans justify immoral actions by hiding behind the terms "legal" and "illegal."
+But those words do not erase the reality that human beings—workers, parents, caregivers, children, and community leaders—are being detained, deported, and disappeared from their lives without due process.

 Due Process Is Not Optional.
 It Is Foundational.

-The Fifth Amendment of the U.S. Constitution is unambiguous:
+The Fifth Amendment of the U.S. Constitution is clear:

 “No person shall be deprived of life, liberty, or property, without due process of law.”